Azure/Azure-Network-Security/Azure Network Security - Workshop/Azure DDoS Protection.md

 # Use Microsoft Sentinel to analyze Azure DDoS Protection mitigations

+Before you start this lab, make sure to go through the steps described in the following link to enable Microsoft Sentinel and use the Azure Log Analytics workspace that has been created when you first deployed the Azure Network Security Labs. **Reference**: [Quickstart: Onboard to Microsoft Sentinel | Microsoft Learn](https://learn.microsoft.com/en-us/azure/sentinel/quickstart-onboard?tabs=defender-portal#enable-microsoft-sentinel)

 In this scenario, we'll look at how to use Microsoft Sentinel to analyze a DDoS attack against your environment using a Workbook.
+Once Microsoft Sentinel is enabled and the workspace is attached you will:
 1. In the search bar, search for 'Sentinel' and select **Microsoft Sentinel**.
 2. Select the Sentinel workspace, **law-<<ID_USED_FOR_DEPLOYMENT>>**.
 3. Once selected, click on **Workbooks** under 'Threat Management'.